anthonycanino/runtime/report/api.md

 ```

 To help developers ensure they are using the API correctly, we propose to create an analyzer that will ensure that a proper version check is in place for all methods used, and flag a warning if a method is used outside of a proper version check.

+### V512 Surface Area

+For developer ease-of-us, one alternative design is to duplicate the `AVX512` 512-bit API surface in the `V512` class, so the developer does not have to explicitly reference existing `AVX512` APIs.
+Note that this requires duplicating a large amount of API surface.

 ## Risks